Proxima-L3/Library-Management-System-Project/README.md

 concepts and how to implement them (maybe write part of the program in python to get a good sense of the critcal universal ideas)
 - Learn about and start using gitignore files
+- Learn more about runtime and virtual environments (python/conda/node/etc with command line interface)